jaydendonham/MIST353-HW4-HW5/TravelPortalAPI/README.md

 ### Outputs

 Code is written to return the inputs given.
+The intention is for the user to be able to enter either a state, a city, or a zipcode and see the other information returned.
+For example, enter a zipcode and find out what city or state is associated with it.

 ## Occupation